L2-JLT/L2-JLT/README.md

 # Hello!
 I'm Jamal Timbobolan
 <a href="https://www.linkedin.com/in/jamaltimbobolan/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I use this space to document my learnings and projects as I grow in this field.

 ## Objective
 My goal is to develop deep expertise in threat detection, network defense and incident response while building a well rounded foundation across all areas of cybersecurity.